 Clinical Pharmacy Primary Care works collaboratively alongside the healthcare team to support optimal medication use and provide education regarding medications.
-This decentralized team provides direct clinical interventions for patients with any complex medical condition such as infectious diseases, mental health, pain management, and osteoporosis.
+This decentralized team provides direct clinical interventions for patients not only with the hallmark primary care disease states, but for those with any complex drug therapy problem presenting to primary care.
 While located within the medical office buildings, this team also supports regional and local quality, safety, and affordability initiatives.

-Clinical Pharmacy Specialty Services works collaboratively alongside the healthcare team in specialty areas providing consultation and drug information.
+Clinical Pharmacy Specialty Services works collaboratively alongside the healthcare team in specialty areas providing consultation, population health management, and drug information.
 This team plays a crucial role in determining appropriate use of high cost drugs to ensure patients are receiving high quality, but cost-effective, care.

 - Primary Care